intel-analytics/ipex-llm/python/friesian/example/feature/dlrm/README.md

 * `days`: The day range for data preprocessing, such as 0-23 for the full Criteo dataset, 0-1 for the first two days, etc. Default to be 0-23.
 * `frequency_limit`: Categories with frequency below this value will be omitted from encoding.
 We recommend using 15 when you preprocess the full 1TB dataset.
 Default to be 15.
 * `input_folder`: This option is __required__.
 The path to the folder of parquet files, either a local path or an HDFS path.
-* `output_folder`: The path to save the preprocessed data to parquet files.
+* `output_folder`: The path to save the preprocessed data and the generated string indices to parquet files.
 HDFS path is recommended.
+The generated string indices will be saved to `output_folder/[colname].parquet` respectively.
 For the full 1TB dataset, preprocessed train data will be saved to `output_folder/saved_data` and test data will be saved to `output_folder/saved_data_test`.
 Default to be None.
-If not specified, the program will only do the computation but not save the preprocessed data.
+If not specified, the program will only do the computation but not save the preprocessed data and the generated string indices.